Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 were identified as having eye-related anomalies during the medical exam, and they were excluded from any further analyses.

-=== EEG Processing 14.3736
+=== EEG Processing

- 14.3736
-==== EEG Data Acquisition 14.3736
+==== EEG Data Acquisition

- 14.3736
-Electroencephalography (EEG) data were a 14.3736red from infants while they were seated in their caregiver’s lap in a dimly-lit, quiet room using a 128-channel high dens 14.3736HydroCel Geodesic Sensor Net (EGI, Eugene, OR), 14.3736 amplified with a NetAmps 400 high-input  14.3736ifier, and recorded via an Electrical Geodesics 14.3736c.
+Electroencephalography (EEG) data were acquired from infants while they were seated in their caregiver’s lap in a dimly-lit, quiet room using a 128-channel high density HydroCel Geodesic Sensor Net (EGI, Eugene, OR), amplified with a NetAmps 400 high-input amplifier, and recorded via an Electrical Geodesics, Inc.
-(EGI, Eugene, OR) 14.3736
+(EGI, Eugene, OR)
 system with a 1000 Hz sampling rate.
-14.3736
-EEG data were online referenced to the v 14.3736x (channel Cz) through the EGI Netstation software.
-14.3736 Impedances were kept below 100KΩ 14.3736 in accordance with the impedance capabil 14.3736s of the high-impedance amplifiers.
+EEG data were online referenced to the vertex (channel Cz) through the EGI Netstation software.
+Impedances were kept below 100KΩ in accordance with the impedance capabilities of the high-impedance amplifiers.
-Geodesic Sensor Nets with modified tall  14.3736stals designed for improving inclusion of infa 14.3736with thick/curly/tall hair were used as needed across participants
+Geodesic Sensor Nets with modified tall pedestals designed for improving inclusion of infants with thick/curly/tall hair were used as needed across participants
 @mlanduEvaluatingNovelHighdensity2024.
-14.3736
-Shea moisture leave-in castor oil condit 14.3736r was applied to hair across the scalp pri 14.3736o net placement to improve both impedances and participa 14.3736omfort
+Shea moisture leave-in castor oil conditioner was applied to hair across the scalp prior to net placement to improve both impedances and participant comfort
 @mlanduEvaluatingNovelHighdensity2024.
-14.3736
-This leave-in conditioner contains insul 14.3736g ingredients, so there is no risk of electrical bridgi 14.3736 and has not been found to disrupt the EE 14.3736gnal during testing (unpublished data).
+This leave-in conditioner contains insulating ingredients, so there is no risk of electrical bridging, and has not been found to disrupt the EEG signal during testing (unpublished data).
-Conditioning hair in this way allows for 14.3736s to lay closer to the scalp for curly/coi 14.3736air types and makes for more comfortable net remov 14.3736t the end of testing.
+Conditioning hair in this way allows for nets to lay closer to the scalp for curly/coily hair types and makes for more comfortable net removal at the end of testing.

 The Visual-Evoked Potential (VEP) task was presented using Eprime 3.0 software